ericsonga/APCSAReview/_sources/Array2dBasics/a2dDAS.rst

   ticketInfo = new int [2][3];
   seatingChart = new String [3][2];

-.. fillintheblank:: NumElements
+.. fillintheblank:: 2daNumElfill

+    .. blank:: 2daNumElblank
         :correct: 6$
         :feedback1: ('.*','Multiply the number of rows and the number of columns')
-   :blankid: 2daNumElblank

-   How many elements are in ticketInfo? :textfield:`2daNumElblank::mini`
+        How many elements are in ticketInfo?

 Set Value(s) in a 2D Array
 ===========================